-The number of bands that the output raster dataset will have.
+The number of bands of the output raster dataset.

 The storage parameters (configuration) for a file or enterprise geodatabase.
 Configuration keywords are set up by your database administrator.

 For Pyramid Levels, specify a number of -1 or higher.
 A value of 0 will not build any pyramids, and a value of -1 will automatically determine the correct number of pyramid layers to create.

 Pyramid Resampling Technique defines how the data will be resampled when creating the pyramids.

 Pyramid Compression Type defines the method used when compressing the pyramids.

 The size of the tiles.

-The tile width controls the number of pixels you can store in each tile.
+The tile width controls the number of pixels that can be stored in each tile.
 This is specified as a number of pixels in x.
 The default tile width is 128.

-The tile height controls the number of pixels you can store in each tile.
+The tile height controls the number of pixels that can be stored in each tile.
 This is specified as a number of pixels in y.
 The default tile height is 128.

 Only geodatabases and enterprise geodatabases use tile size.

-Specifies the type of compression to store the raster dataset.
+Specifies the type of compression that will be used to store the raster dataset.

 Origin/Pyramid Reference Point

 The origination location of the raster pyramid.
-It is recommended that you specify this point if you plan on building large mosaics in a file geodatabase or enterprise geodatabase, especially if you plan on mosaicking to them over time (for example, for updating).
+It is recommended that you specify this point if you plan to build large mosaics in a file geodatabase or enterprise geodatabase, especially if you plan to mosaic them over time (for example, when updating).

 The pyramid reference point should be set to the upper left corner of your raster dataset.

 In setting this point for a file geodatabase or enterprise geodatabase, partial pyramiding will be used when updating with a new mosaicked raster dataset.
-Partial pyramiding updated the parts of the pyramid that do not exist due to the new mosaicked datasets.
-Therefore, it is good practice to set your pyramid reference point so that your entire raster mosaic will be below and to the right of this point.
+Partial pyramiding updates the parts of the pyramid that do not exist due to the new mosaicked datasets.
+It is a good practice to set a pyramid reference point so that the entire raster mosaic will be below and to the right of this point.
 However, a pyramid reference point should not be set too large either.